DrPhilippBillion/Co2-Transparency-in-ONE-Record_for_2023_Hackathon/1R_GoodPractice_CO2_transparency.md

 ### Standards applied

-UPDATE REQUIRED!!
-The ONE Record business ontology version as of APR 13, 2022 was used [Working draft Ontology of 2022APR13](https://github.com/IATA-Cargo/ONE-Record/tree/api_2.0.0-dev/working_draft/API).
+The ONE Record business ontology version 3.0 as of APR 13, 2022 was used.

-The ONE Record API and security specification draft of version 2.0 as of MAY 2nd, 2023 was used: [API and Security specification v2.0 Release Candidate](https://github.com/IATA-Cargo/ONE-Record/tree/api_2.0.0-dev/working_draft/API).
+The ONE Record API and security specification draft of version 2.0 as of JUNE 15th, 2023 (https://ddoeppner.github.io/ONE-Record/).

-### ONE Record Server Implementation used

-(no ONE Record server implementation yet)

-### Other Software products used

-(none so far)
+The data fields and basic architecture of the data model are based on the "Data exchange of GHG Logistics Emissions - Guidance" by SmartFreightCenter, as of MARCH 2023.

 ## Assumptions